TheDro/gql_serializer/README.md

 # GqlSerializer

-GqlSerializer is a gem that makes it easy to serialize ActiveRecord objects into json using a short syntax similar to GraphQL instead of the more verbose syntax used by the `as_json` method.
+GqlSerializer is a gem that makes it easy to serialize ActiveRecord objects, hashes and arrays into JSON using a short syntax similar to GraphQL instead of the more verbose syntax used by the `as_json` method.

 ## Installation